RuTpasswd/beautification/README.md

 # beautification
-This is a beauty saloon website
+This is a beauty saloon website.
+It is a microservice application